julien-baeriswyl-heigvd/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 ### Step 5
 In this step, objective is to get rid of static reverse proxy configuration, and replace it with configuration generated on the fly, at start of proxy container, implying both static and dynamic servers have to be launch before, in order to get their IP address.

+To allow providing these IP address to container, environment variables are passed to container through _Docker_ `run` with option `-e`.
+These environment variables can be accessed through many programming and scripting languages.
+In my case, I used PHP, which access these variable through function `getenv`.
+Once recuperated, these variable can be used to fill blanks in template reverse proxy configuration.
+Then, filled template can be copied in Apache 2 confuguration folder, at place reserved in step 3.

+However, this PHP script has to be executed before lauching Apache 2.
+To do this, a modified version of `Bash` script called `apache2-foreground` from image `php:5.6-apache` is used.
+This script is modified to launch PHP interpreter with newly created script `config-template.php`.

 ## Objectives